-At Southview sport and physical activities are considered by all staff to be a vital and integral part of the curriculum across school.
-As a school for children and young people with physical and neurological impairments (PNI) it is essential that movement is practiced and celebrated through a range of adapted physical activities which are suited to the needs and abilities of all learners.
+At Southview, sport and physical activities are considered by all staff to be a vital and integral part of the curriculum across school.
+As a school for children and young people with physical and neurological impairments (PNI) it is essential that movement is practiced and celebrated through a range of adapted physical activities which are suited to the needs and abilities of all students.

-Southview learners are regularly involved in competition against themselves, their peers and other special schools.
-Each year we hold a Sports day which is carefully planned with input from the physiotherapist and occupational therapist to ensure that all our leaners get the opportunity to show off their skills and achievements using specialised and personalised equipment.
+Southview students are regularly involved in competition against themselves, their peers and other special schools.
+Each year we hold a Sports day which is carefully planned with input from the physiotherapist and occupational therapist to ensure that all the children get the opportunity to show off their skills and achievements using specialised and personalised equipment.

 At Southview all forms of physical movement are values and celebrated.
-We have a strong team of staff, therapists, health care practitioners, and families who work together and support each learner through personalised and group physiotherapist sessions and enrichment afternoons which are additional to the rest of our PE and sports provision.
-This shared approach and attitude gives our learners the physical development they need, as well as progress in their communication, social skills and independence.
-Above all it gives our learner confidence, self belief, achievement and lots and lots of fun!
+We have a strong team of staff, therapists, health care practitioners, and families who work together and support each child through personalised and group physiotherapist sessions and enrichment afternoons which are additional to the rest of our PE and sports provision.
+This shared approach and attitude gives our students the physical development they need, as well as progress in their communication, social skills and independence.
+Above all it gives our students confidence, self belief, achievement and lots and lots of fun!

-To increase learner participation in a range of new and exciting inclusive activities.
+To increase student participation in a range of new and exciting inclusive activities.

-To provide learners with the opportunity to experiment with different sports equipment, which may be specialised.
+To provide students with the opportunity to experiment with different sports equipment, which may be specialised.

 To provide a link to local sports clubs and to encourage children to join community clubs and to take part in sport outside of the school environment beyond the school day.

-To improve learner communication and social skills when working with professional adults from outside the immediate school community.
+To improve student communication and social skills when working with professional adults from outside the immediate school community.